aws/eks-anywhere/docs/content/en/docs/tasks/packages/harbor/_index.md

    {{% alert title="Important" color="warning" %}}

-   * By default, PVCs created for jobservice, registry and chartmuseum are not removed during a package delete operation, which can be changed by leaving `persistence.resourcePolicy` empty.
+   * By default, PVCs created for jobservice and registry are not removed during a package delete operation, which can be changed by leaving `persistence.resourcePolicy` empty.

    {{% /alert %}}
    ```bash